chaabaj/6502/README.md

 You can use this assembler to compile your own program : https://hkn.eecs.berkeley.edu/~mcmartin/P65/ophis-ref.html

 Roadmap :
-* Initialization and loading : Testing
+* Initialization and loading : Done
-* Instruction implementation : Testing
+* Instruction implementation : Done
-* Shared library : Todo
+* Shared library : Done
 * Clock synchronization : Todo
-* Debbuging tools like memory dump, cpu state, breakpoint, ... : Todo
+* Debbuging tools like memory dump, cpu state, breakpoint, ... : Done some basic debugger but consider using some other debbugging tools available